 Joining a new Yoga class can be a bit nerve-wrenching.
-Therefore, it’s a good idea to think about what to bring to class and getting into the right mindset ahead of time.
+Therefore, it’s a good idea to think about what to bring to Yoga class ahead of time.

 As a minimum, you will need to bring some comfortable work-out clothes, a water bottle, a Yoga mat, a towel and a blanket.
 Over time, you may also need additional items such as Yoga blocks, a strap or a bolster.
 Yoga studios often provide essential Yoga equipment for free or a small charge so that you can test out a few classes.

 If you are keen to turn up prepared to your Yoga class, check our essential guide below!
 This also outlines some other preparatory steps you can take to make sure your Yoga class is a great success.

 Yoga has been practised for millennia without any special Yoga gear.
 You could, therefore, start out with just wearing exercise clothes you already have.

 In general, you will want any clothes you wear to be comfortable and allow you a wide range of movement.